D-Day Conneaut General Rules & Authenticity Regulations

 Minor (Youth) Participants

-A participant less than 18 years of age but having reached their 16th birthday by the date of the event who desire to participate in D-DAY CONNEAUT tactical scenarios may do so IF accompanied by their parent or a specified guardian at all times.
+A participant less than 18 years of age but having reached their 16th birthday by the date of the event who desire to participate in D-DAY CONNEAUT tactical scenarios may do so IF ACCOMPANIED AND DIRECTLY SUPERVISED by their parent, guardian, or responsible adult at all timesat all times.
 Their parent or guardian will willingly assume full responsibility and liability for the minor under their direct supervision.
 Participants under the age of 16 ARE PROHIBITED from taking part in the combat scenarios but are welcome in the living history encampment.

 Real Medical Emergencies